 Tarangire Sopa Lodge

-Tarangire Sopa Lodge is very different to other accommodation in the national park.
+Tarangire Sopa Lodge is very different from other accommodation in the national park.
 Containing 75 guest rooms, it is by far the largest of the Tarangire safari lodges.
 And its physical solidity – structures built with bricks and tiles, rather than canvas and thatch – makes it a reassuring first choice for nervous first-time safari-goers.
-Other positives include the stunning swimming pool area, the excellent choice of food, and a perfect location for exploring the park's most reliably rewarding game-viewing circuit.
+Other positives include the stunning swimming pool area, the excellent choice of food and a perfect location for exploring the park's most reliably rewarding wildlife-viewing circuit.

 Safari Tours to Tanzania